Hello Fellow Developers & Codenewbies 👋,

-My family and I were very lucky to be able to take 2 weeks vacation within the school's summer holiday.
+My family and I were fortunate to take 2 weeks' vacation during the school's summer holiday.

 Having a vacation without feeling guilty about taking it is the key.
-It helped me a lot in reminding myself that we do need to disconnect ourselves from our routine once in a while.
-To take a break and live in the moment with our loved ones, and have fun!
+It helped me a lot in reminding myself that we need to disconnect ourselves from our routine once in a while.
+Take a break, live in the moment with our loved ones, and have fun!

 Image: Lux Graves/Unsplash

-Since my daughter started school, I try to use her school time to do both house chores and learning.
-My goal is so that I don't have to sleep too late at night.
+Since my daughter started school, I have tried to use her school time to do both house chores and learning.
+My goal is to don't have to sleep too late at night.

 But I failed!
 I still can't let go of the habit of going to bed super late 😆

-As on other vacations, I brought my laptop with me, in case I want to squeeze in some time to learn.
+I brought my laptop on a vacation to squeeze in some time to learn.

-The bungalow where we stayed during vacation was nice.
+The bungalow where we stayed during vacation was lovely.
 Only at night, it somehow gave me some creepy feelings.
 And that helped me!
-I didn't want to stay awake alone in the living room, so I went to bed before midnight for 2 weeks in a row! 😁
+I didn't want to stay awake alone in the living room, so I went to bed before midnight for 2 weeks! 😁

-Sleep earlier and wake up after my body takes enough rest do make difference!
-My body feels much fresher and my mind gets clearer.
-And because I have a clearer mind, I gain more confidence and get stronger motivation in what I'm doing.
+Sleep earlier and wake up after my body takes enough rest do make a difference!
+My body feels much fresher, and my mind gets clearer.
+And because I have a clearer sense, I gain more confidence and get stronger motivation in what I'm doing.